freedomofpress/securedrop-dev-docs/docs/workstation_release_management.rst

    PKG_VERSION=x.y.z-rcN make securedrop-foobar

-5. Output the package hash so you can copy it into the build logs in a following step.
+5. Ouput the package hash so you can copy it into the build logs in the next step.

   .. code-block:: sh

    sha256sum bulid/debbuild/packaging/securedrop-foobar_x.y.z-rcN.deb

-6. Save and publish your terminal history to the [build-logs repository](https://github.com/freedomofpress/build-logs/).
+6. Save and publish your terminal history to the `build-logs <https://github.com/freedomofpress/build-logs>`__ repository in the workstation directory.

 7. Open a PR to https://github.com/freedomofpress/securedrop-apt-test with the package you want to deploy.
 Remember to link to your build logs commit.
 Once your PR is merged, the package will be deployed to https://apt-test.freedom.press.

 Step 3: Begin QA
 ----------------

-You can start the QA process on the rc package that you deployed to https://apt-test.freedom.press in the previous step.
+You can start the QA process on the rc package that you deployed to https://apt-test.freedom.press.
 If a bug is found, the fix can be added to the release branch and you can begin the rc process all over again with a new rc version.

 Once an rc package has been approved, you are ready to move on to the next step.